Description

 The individual flowers of toadflax are tiny but intricately formed, inviting close inspection in the garden, in a container, or in an arrangement.
 They generally begin in late spring to early summer and can continue to late summer or early fall.
 (If your plants stop flowering in midsummer, consider trimming them back by about half to encourage a flush of new growth and likely rebloom toward the end of the growing season.)

-Harvested in July and August 2022.
+Harvested in early July 2023.
 At least 20 seeds.
+Shipping to US addresses only.

 Please read the germination information as well before ordering.